hav4ik/hav4ik.github.io/content/posts/improving-deepseek-r1/index.md

 That said, our best 14B GRPO model was still trained with FFT.
 There were more differences between the runs than just flipping the “enable LoRA” flag, and I didn’t have the budget for proper ablations &mdash; each 100–200 step GRPO run costs ~$200.
 So I can’t definitively say LoRA outperforms FFT.
 And of course, I can’t rule out bugs in my code either.

-### The Bitter Lesson
+### Small-scale tricks doesn't translate to larger scale

 Early on, I had high hopes for **iterative context lengthening**, a technique used in [DeepScaleR-1.5B](https://www.notion.so/19681902c1468005bed8ca303013a4e2?pvs=21), where models are trained on progressively longer sequences &mdash; 8K, then 16K, then 24K.
-I burned through a lot of cloud credits running 8K &mdash; context experiments, hoping for cheap accuracy gains &mdash; only to find that training on shorter contexts significantly hurt performance at longer inference lengths.
+I burned through a lot of cloud credits running 8K context experiments, hoping for cheap accuracy gains &mdash; only to find that training on shorter contexts significantly hurt performance at longer inference lengths.
 Turns out I wasn’t alone.
 The [DeepCodeR](https://www.notion.so/1cf81902c14680b3bee5eb349a512a51?pvs=21) team ran into the exact same issue:

 {{< figure src="deepcoder_bitter.png" caption="The DeepCodeR team discovered the same issue when applying iterative context lengthening to their 14B model.
 Sadly, this trick seems to work only on 1.5B models &mdash; not on 7B or 14B.
 Wish they had published this earlier 😭." invertible="true" >}}